metaleap/zentient/zdbg-vsc/proto/readme.md

 type StackFrameFormat struct {
 	// Provides formatting information for a value.
 	ValueFormat

-	// Displays the values of parameters for the stack frame.
-	ParameterValues bool `json:"parameterValues,omitempty"`

 	// Displays the line number of the stack frame.
 	Line bool `json:"line,omitempty"`